Cone Ranger (Assessment Activity Yr 3/4)

 Develop endurance running skills with this fun game that also helps with numeracy skills.

 In the middle of a large playing space (the school oval is perfect for this one), place one hula hoop for each team (for a class of 30, set-up 8 hula-hoops).
 Ask the children to scatter the cones (50-70 cones is ideal) all over the oval, at varying distances away from the hula hoops.
+You can also set up all the hoops on one side of the oval, and scatter the cones all over the oval.

 Step 1: